 If you want a way to infuse your meat with flavor and cook it in a healthy manner, then learning how to use an electric smoker is a great place to start.
 When you smoke meat, you can cook it for a longer duration, at a lower temperature.
 This will not only improve the flavor of the meat, but it will also prevent it from spoiling.
-Using an electric smoker is fairly simple, so we’ll cover everything you need to know so you can get started today.
+Using an electric smoker is fairly simple for any first time cooker, so we’ll cover everything you need to know so you can get start cooking today.

 Smoked Meat Flavor

 If you love that smoky flavor but not the mess that comes with using a gas or charcoal smoker, the electric smoker is a much better option.
 Not only is it cleaner, it’s also safer.
 Essentially, an electric smoker allows you to set it and forget it.
 You won’t have to stick around the house and monitor your food as it slow-cooks to perfection like you would with a traditional smoker.
 There are no burning embers to worry about.

 Before you learn more about slow cooking with an electric smoker, your first step is choosing the right model.
 Vertical smokers are affordable and work perfectly in warm weather conditions.
 However, these smokers do not maintain their temperature as well in cold weather, so they should only be used during the warmer months of the year.

 A cabinet smoker looks just like a fridge.
 These models come with a temperature gauge that makes it very easy to keep track of the core temperature.
 The ability to control the temperature is important since meat can easily spoil or dry out.

 Click here to learn more about electric smokers and the top models available.